How to Reduce High Prey Drive in Dog

-Reinforce desired behavior: for example, if you say "down" and your dog immediately lies down, they should get a reward for it.
-This can be caring petting, verbal praise, their favorite toy or a treat.
+Reinforce the desired behavior: For example, if you say "down" and your pet immediately lies down, reward him.
+This can be a lot of petting, verbal affirmation, his favorite toy, or a treat.

-Practice the basic commands at every opportunity in your home, in the garden and on the road.
-Through rewards, you show your dog that being obedient is a good thing.
+Practice the basic commands at every opportunity in the house, yard, and out and about.
+Rewards show your dog that being obedient is a good thing.

-The more you practice with your dog, the more obedient they'll become.
-The goal behind this is to get your pet to listen to you even when distracted.
+The more you practice with your dog, the more obedient he'll become.
+The goal is to get your pet to listen to you even when distracted.

 Train the 'Stay' Command

-The best place to train this command is at a park.
-The goal is to prolong the time your dog stays while in a sitting or lying position.
+The best place to train your dog is at the dog park.
+The goal is to increase the amount of time your dog stays in the "down" position.

 - Repeat these steps over and over again.
-Leave the leash a little longer for each practice session.
+Leave the leash a little longer with each exercise.

-- If your dog stays down even then, try this exercise without wearing a leash.
+- If your dog still stays down, try the exercise without a leash.

-Your pet wants to be kept busy.
-This includes keeping them both mentally and physically busy.
-It's time to think about how you can make your pet as entertained as could be.
+Your pet wants to be busy.
+This includes being mentally and physically challenged.
+Think about how you can make your time together as exciting and challenging as possible.

 - Prey Dummy Fetching